lamabeta/Introduction-to-algorithms/README.md

 ### Objectives

-In this project, our main emphasis will be on understanding the fundamentals of algorithms .
+In this project, our main focus will be on understanding the fundamentals of algorithms.

 ### Concepts

-These concepts
+The project solution heavily relies on these concepts as they form the core foundation.
+If any of these concepts are unfamiliar to you, we recommend referring to the provided resources for better understanding

 | Concept | Resources |
 | --- | ----------- |